rodrigosibrins/challenge-09/README.md

 # Challenge 14

 **Description:**
-Added automated tests to the forms with webdriverio.
+- Added automated tests to the forms with webdriverio.
-Browser to run the tests: Chrome.
+- Browser to run the tests: Chrome.
-.To run tests write on console: npm run test
+- To run tests write on console: npm run test

 # Challenge 09 & Challenge 10